micro-os-plus/micro-os-plus-iii/docs/NOTES.md

 POSIX defines explicit `sem_getvalue()`, which returns the instantaneous value of the counter; `sem_wait()` does not return the current value, like CMSIS.

+* it is not documented what `osMessagePut()` should return when called from ISR with timeout not zero; the validator expects osErrorParameter, but osErrorISR would be more appropriate.

 ## RTX